RobIsaTeam/courses/threejs-practise-notes.md

 - give the challenge a name... add links?...
 - DONE: note has a weird underscore at the end...
 - maybe replace 0x040404 color with word color?
-- instead of 3 spheres, make 2 eyes
+- DONE: instead of 3 spheres, make 2 eyes
 - LATER: advanced challenge: texture o_o - do we need to point them to a texture image file?

 ## lesson 7